cabinetoffice/internal-dependency-checker/README.md

 `['repo1', 'some_repo2', 'last_repo3']`

-2) For a given repository and dependency filetype, extract all dependency names, dependency file paths and dependency content urls:
+2) For a given repository and dependency filetype, extract all dependency names, dependency file paths and dependency content urls.
+A subfolder with the repository name is created, and the dependency data is recursively written to file:

 `
 $ python3 run.py get-dep-files <github_username> <github_repository_name> <package.json> $GITHUB_KEY